How to make BuzzFeed-style Quizzes

 The next quiz, in particular, tests YOUR knowledge of Simpsons.
 The “infuriating hard quiz” triggers YOU into finding out whether it is hard as it claims to be, especially if you are a real fan and not another binge watcher!

-In a research study, 454 BuzzFeed quiz titles were analyzed and divided into two categories; ones that had “which”, “are”, “you” words and the others that didn’t.
+A research study analyzed 454 BuzzFeed quiz titles, divided into two categories; ones that had “which”, “are”, “you” words and the others that didn’t.
 The average views of the former category quizzes were staggeringly higher than the latter.
 Here’s the proof:

 Then there are celebrity quizzes.
 Burton in her HuffPost interview said: “Another thing that works really well is tapping into fandom.
 People who self-identify as dog people or as “Friends” fans get really excited about “What Kind Of Dog Are You?” and “Which ‘Friends’ Character Are You?”.
 I think everybody plays that game, in their heads or with their friends already.
 So they want to see what an objective source is going to tell them.”